Chaplink2/class-project/README.md

 - Watershed analysis

 ### Scope of project
 The scope of this project is left somewhat nebulous.
 If you are working with software we have used in this class, the work should be a significant extension beyond what is addressed in the class.
+Notably, I prefer the project not to be focused on work similar to what we've done so far.
 On the other hand, if you are working with software not addressed in this class (e.g., Leaflet.js, Fusion, MapServer, MySQL Spatial, uDig), then the project is not expected to be as complex.
-The general idea is that the project should have roughly the same complexity as one of the 50+ point assignments in this class.
-The project will be worth more points, however, because there will be 1) a proposal, 2) a progress report, 3) a final report, and 4) a 3-minute lightning talk presentation.
+The general idea is that the project should have roughly the same complexity as one of the 40+ point assignments in this class.

+The project will be worth more points, however, because there will be 1) a proposal, 2) a progress report, 3) a final report, and 4) a 3-minute lightning talk presentation (video).

 ### Examples
 - Perform watershed analysis in QGIS